environ-developers/Environ/Doc/sphinx/example01.rst

    :language: fortran
    :lines: 1-3

 Environ is designed to be modular and as a result, many of the parameters are interchangeable.
+Each parameter belongs to a corresponding keyword and therefore should be placed accordingly.
 The parameters used in the program are also helpfully described in the bash file.
 By default, the verbosity parameter (verbose) is set to zero, which limits output to the standard pw output location (which is to the terminal, and therefore is often piped into an output file).

 Some helpful environment specific quantities can also be printed out.
 These are typically used on the development side for debugging.
 The option verbose=1 (or any higher integer value)